Drug Substance Patents: FDA Guidance, Protecting Composition-of-Matter Patents, Drafting Solid Form Claims

 - What is different about claiming solid form patents concerning "organic chemistry" claims in other composition-of-matter patents?

-- What impact does the FDA guidance on cocrystals have on patenting composition of matter?
+- What impact does the FDA guidance on cocrystals have on patenting the composition of matter?

 Eyal H. Barash